yunfanlong/yunfanlong/_pages/advice.md

 #### Becoming an IA

 Since my freshman year, I have been serving as an Instructional Assistant at UCSD, and have provided numerous suggestions and tips to fellow students regarding the application process for various positions in different departments.
-If you are interested in becoming a Math TA, DSC Tutor, or Econ UIA, I would be more than happy to offer guidance and advice.
+If you are interested in becoming a Math TA, CSE Tutor, DSC Tutor, or Econ UIA, I would be more than happy to offer guidance and advice.
 Please do not hesitate to contact me.